scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 * How many ISDs?
 What is the ontology of an ISD?
 Per geographic area only?
 * One AS belongs to many ISDs?

-## Beaconing Scalability

-The current beaconing system creates a large amount of beaconing traffic because every node multiplies the beacons by forwarding them to multiple other ASs.
-This is currently handled by rate-limiting identical beacons (with identical paths) to only be forwarded every few minutes.
-With larger networks, the beaconing traffic is expected to grow “substantially”.

-* Risk: beaconing traffic grows exponentially with network size, especially with multiple links between pairs of ASes.
-  * Large amount of beacon traffic.
-  * Large amount of state on beacon servers.
-  * Considerable amount of state on control services to store segments, and considerable data traffic for serving segments.
-* The beacon interval in the SSFN has been considerably reduced to deal with beacon traffic.
-  * This affects the propagation time of newly available routes.
-[To be verified]
-  * This can affect convergence time.

 ## Segment Dissemination